gottacatchenall/ms_sampling_effort/manuscript.md

 not exist.

-![The probability an observed interaction is a "true negative" (y-axis) given how many times it has been sampled as a non-interaction.
-Note that this function will never reach 1.
+![The probability an observed interaction is a "true negative" (y-axis) given how many times it has been sampled as a non-interaction (x-axis).
 Each color reflects a different value of $p_{fn}$, the false-negative rate (FNR).
 It's the birthday paradox, but backwards.
 ](./figures/negativebinom.png){#fig:negativebinom}

-From @fig:negativebinom (and general intuition) it is clear that the more times we see two species _present_, but ***not*** interacting, the more likely the interaction is a true negative.
-But what should the threshold of number of observations be?
+From @fig:negativebinom (and general intuition) it is clear that the more times we see two species _occurring_, but ***not*** interacting, the more likely the interaction is a true negative.
+But how does one decide what this threshold of number of observations should be when planning to sample a given system?
 If false-negative rates presented in @fig:negativebinom seem unrealistically high, consider that species are not observed independent of their relative abundance.
-In the next section we demonstrate the distribution of biomass in ecosystems can lead to high realized values of $p_{fn}$ for the majority of species, which are species with low relative abundance.
+In the next section we demonstrate the distribution of biomass in ecosystems can lead to high realized values of $p_{fn}$ for species with low relative abundance.
 We suggest using neutral models of species abundances to design the number of observations sufficient to say an interaction doesn't exist.

 ## False-negatives as a product of relative abundance